PRIORITIES

 Safe communities are built on trust, prevention, and accountability.

-We must foster strong collaboration of local police, courts, social services, and treatment programs throughout Chittenden County to ensure everyone can enjoy our public spaces safely.
+Law enforcement, courts, social services, and treatment programs must work together across Chittenden County to ensure that everyone can use and enjoy our public spaces safely.

 Strong communities depend on good jobs, local businesses, and reliable infrastructure.